‘An ER visit costs more’: Trump’s reported $750 tax bill inspires a rush of comparisons

 “He contributed less to funding our communities than waitresses & undocumented immigrants,” wrote Rep. Alexandria Ocasio-Cortez (D-N.Y.), who noted that she, too, had paid more in 2016 and 2017 while working as a bartender.
 “Donald Trump has never cared for our country more than he cares for himself.
 A walking scam.”

-Joseph Bankman, a Stanford Law School professor who studies tax law, told The Washington Post that a comparable tax return would most commonly found among Americans who make between $15,000 and $20,000 a year.
+Joseph Bankman, a Stanford Law School professor who studies tax law, told The Washington Post that a comparable tax payment would most commonly be found among Americans who make between $15,000 and $20,000 a year.

 “We’re talking about someone who works at a McDonald’s, and not someone who is managing it,” he said.
 “This is an hourly worker at a fast-food restaurant.”

 If the tax return is filed by a married couple, like Trump and his wife, Melania, Bankman said, a comparable income in the broader population moves up, but only slightly.
-Another couple in the U.S. paying that much in federal taxes would most likely be making between $20,000 to $25,000 together.
+Another couple in the United States paying that much in federal taxes would most likely be making between $20,000 to $25,000 together.

-In other words, Bankman said, it might be analogous to two minimum wage workers who are married to each other.
+In other words, Bankman said, it might be analogous to two minimum-wage workers who are married to each other.

 In 2016, about half a million tax returns were filed by couples who make that much, Bankman said.
-Needless to say, essentially all of them have a financial history eons away from Trump, a self-professed billionaire who was earning $200,000 a year in today’s dollars from his father’s business empire by the time he was 3 years old.
+Needless to say, essentially all of them have a financial history eons away from Trump, a self-professed billionaire who was earning $200,000 a year in today’s dollars from his father’s business empire by the time he was 3.

 “$750 is an awfully low figure relative to Trump’s consumption,” Bankman said.
 “Trump has lived a pretty good life for someone that’s paid that amount of taxes.”